Amitava Chattopadhyay: Key areas of research & teaching

 Amitava has been interested throughout his career in consumers—what they think, how they feel, and how they respond to the various initiatives of businesses as they try to position themselves in the minds of consumers.

 Amitava's research has looked at how brands try to position themselves in consumers' minds through advertising, through word-of-mouth, through online platforms, through innovation in their product offerings, and through the use of various perceptual elements such as colors, visual aesthetics, music, and the like.
 His work on the one hand has investigated how firm initiatives influence consumers’ thoughts and feelings, and how these in turn influence their preferences and purchase decisions.
 On the other, his research has looked at how businesses can get better at developing the initiatives they target at customers through a variety of interventions in terms of the processes they follow and the tools they apply in generating consumer directed initiatives.

 Most recently, Amitava has been struck by the rise of brand businesses from the emerging markets.
 International business theory has maintained that emerging market firms make and sell low-cost inexpensive products or supply products and services to branded goods players in the developed markets, who then sell these under their own brand to end consumers around the world.
 A good example of this model is Foxconn which makes many of the products that are sold under the Apple brand by Apple Inc. However, the new millennium has seen the emergence of branded goods players from the emerging markets who are successfully building global branded businesses.
 Consider Taiwan's HTC or China's Haier and Lenovo, or India's Tata Motors (think Jaguar Cars and Land Rover) or Infosys, or Turkey's TEMSA or Vitra, or Brazil's Natura and WEG Industries, or Mexico's Grupo Modelo (think Corona).

-Many, if not most of these names have become household names globally in the short course of a decade.
-These are but a small handful of the players from among a much larger group of companies that are today pouring out of the emerging markets to build global branded businesses, competing and winning against the entrenched global players from the developed world.

-The question that intrigued me is how are these new emerging market competitors, businesses that are relatively speaking small and under-resourced, managing this feat?
-A feat which they were not supposed to be able to achieve!
-This is the focus of our book The New Emerging Market Multinationals: Four Strategies for Disrupting Markets and Building Brands.
-The book was nominated by Strategy + Business as the Best Business Book on strategy for 2012.
-I continue to be interested in this topic and am developing a series of case studies on Chinese companies as they appeared to be quite distinct when we were doing the research for The New Emerging Market Multinationals.